disanv03/c_scripts/the_c_programming_language/quotes.md

 > "In any context where it is permissible to use the value of some type, you can use a more complicated expression of that type."

-> "A character written between single quotes represents an integer value equal to the numerical value of the character in the machine's character set. this is called a character constant, although it is just another way to writea small integer"
+> "A character written between single quotes represents an integer value equal to the numerical value of the character in the machine's character set.
+This is called a character constant, although it is just another way to write a small integer"

+##### Functions

 > "With properly designed functions, it is possible to ignore how a job is done; knowing what is done is sufficient"